-Effective January 1, 2028, provided that the new school districts and foundation formula contemplated by this bill have gone into effect, Section 27 would amend the determination of the amount of tuition a district pays to a receiving school.
+Effective January 1, 2028, provided that the new school districts and foundation formula contemplated by this bill have gone into effect, Section 27 will amend the determination of the amount of tuition a district pays to a receiving school.

-The tuition would be equal to the base amount multiplied by the weighted pupil count.5 Additionally, Section 27 would allow a receiving school serving students in grades nine through 12 to charge an additional fee of up to 5% of the base amount for each of the students attending the school.
-This fee would be required to be raised through supplemental district spending and would have to be approved by a vote within each of the districts sending one or more students to the school.
-A district that does not approve the fee would not be required to pay it.
-A school would have to charge an equal fee to all of the districts tuitioning students to it.
+The tuition will be equal to the base amount multiplied by the weighted pupil count.5 Additionally, Section 27 would allow a receiving school serving students in grades nine through 12 to charge an additional fee of up to 5% of the base amount for each of the students attending the school.
+This fee is required to be raised through supplemental district spending and must be approved by a vote within each of the districts sending one or more students to the school.
+A district that does not approve the fee will not be required to pay it.
+A school has to charge an equal fee to all of the districts tuitioning students to it.

-Under Section 27, a district would pay an approved Vermont independent school functioning as a career and technical center (CTE) the full tuition amount charged for its students by the independent school.
+Under Section 27, a district must pay an approved Vermont independent school functioning as a career and technical center (CTE) the full tuition amount charged for its students by the independent school.